Deer Hunting Season Forecasts

 To help you choose your hunting locations, our Regional Big Game Biologists have prepared a summary for their respective WMUs.
 Select the PDF report for your desired portion of the state, and you will be able to view a unit-by-unit forecast for the upcoming season.
 You may also be interested in deer hunting seasons, deer hunting regulations, rifle and shotgun areas for the regular season, past deer harvest reports, and DEC's Management Plan for White-tailed Deer in New York State, 2012-2016.

-Long Island, Hudson Valley and Southern Catskills - DEC Regions 1 and 3 (PDF, 438 kB)
+Southern Hudson Valley and Southern Catskills - DEC Region 3 (PDF, 1.3 mB)

 Capital Region and Northern Catskills - DEC Region 4 (PDF, 922 kB)